How Long Is a Soccer Game?

 Starting at 25 minutes per half for under 9s, game lengths gradually increase by 5 minutes per half as children grow.

-This increase in game length aligns with their growing stamina and understanding of the game.
+This increase in game length aligns with their growing stamina and understanding of the game, especially during added time.

 Under 13s to Under 19s

 AYSO and United States Youth Soccer mirror each other for game lengths in these age groups.
-All age groups play two halves with the duration increasing in 5 minute intervals every couple of steps.
+All age groups play two halves with the duration increasing in 5 minute intervals every couple of step, ensuring that each soccer match is competitive.

 By the time players reach U15 (Under 15) they are expected to play a full 90 minutes just as adults and professionals do.